-Appalachian State's SAP policy for Standard 1 follows the university academic standing policy, which states all students must maintain good academic standing based on the standards prescribed in Appalachian State University's Graduate Bulletin and Undergraduate Bulletin (http://bulletin.appstate.edu/), as applicable.
+Appalachian State's SAP policy for Standard 1 follows the university Academic Standing Policy, which states all students must maintain good academic standing based on the standards prescribed in Appalachian State University's Graduate Bulletin and Undergraduate Bulletin (http://bulletin.appstate.edu/), as applicable.
 In doing so, students must meet cumulative grade point average (GPA) requirements also prescribed in the appropriate bulletin.
 (It is important to note that transferred credits do not factor into Standard 1 because Appalachian State does not bring in GPAs for transferred credits).
-Students who do not meet Appalachian State's standards of progress (i.e., those who are academically suspended) generally are ineligible for financial aid.
+Students who do not meet Appalachian State's standards of progress (e.g., those who are academically suspended) generally are ineligible for financial aid.
 However, students may appeal ineligibility for financial aid under Standard 1 if suspended and allowed to re-enroll in the term following suspension.
 Students placed on academic probation are eligible for financial aid provided they meet Standards 2 and 3 below.
 All grades for attempted credit hours, including incompletes, unsatisfactory, and failing grades, as well as late drops or withdrawals are included in the Standard 1 evaluation; grades for transferred credits are not considered in Standard 1.
+Grades earned at Appalachian State that have been "forgiven" under one of the academic forgiveness policies must still use the original grade under Standard 1.
 Repeated coursework follows the guidelines in the appropriate bulletin.